Isauro Aguirre, Who Tortured And Starved Eight-Year-Old Gabriel Fernandez To Death, Gets Death Penalty

-Isauro Aguirre will spend the rest of his life in prison, being tortured daily by guilt for murdering an eight-year-old boy, until the State of California puts an end to his life for him.
+Isauro Aguirre will spend the rest of his life in prison, being tortured daily by guilt for murdering an 8-year-old boy, until the State of California puts an end to his life.
 At least, that’s what the judge who sentenced him to death hopes.

-As Newseek reports, Los Angeles County state court Judge George Lomeli, in handing down his sentence, told Aguierre that he (Lomeli) hopes Aguierre has sleepless nights in prison, haunted by the memories of torturing to death eight-year-old Gabriel Fernandez.
+As Newseek reports, Los Angeles County state court judge George Lomeli, in handing down his sentence, told Aguierre that he (Lomeli) hopes Aguierre has sleepless nights in prison, haunted by the memories of torturing to death 8-year-old Gabriel Fernandez.
 Aguierre tortured and killed the young boy because he thought he was gay.

 “I can only wish… that it tortures you.”

-Fernandez died in May 2013.
+Fernandez died in May, 2013.
 Two days before his death, his mother, Pearl Fernandez, called 911 to say that he had stopped breathing.
 She told authorities that he had fallen and hit his head on a dresser.
-However, when police began investigation, they found that the situation was much worse.
+However, when police began their investigation, they found that the situation was much worse.

 Warning: The next paragraph contains content that will be disturbing to some readers.

 As it turned out, the boy had been subjected to repeated torture and neglect for much of his own life, at the hands of his mother’s boyfriend, all because he thought the boy was gay.
-Authorities say the young lad had been beaten, starved, force to eat cat feces, forced to sleep, bound, in a cabinet.
-According to NBC News, his ribs had been broken, he had a fractured skull, and at one point he’d had his teeth knocked out from being hit in the mouth with a bat.
+Authorities say the young boy had been beaten, starved, forced to eat cat feces, and forced to sleep, bound, in a cabinet.
+According to NBC News, his ribs had been broken, he had a fractured skull, and at one point, he’d had his teeth knocked out from being hit in the mouth with a bat.

 #BREAKINGNEWS: Pearl Fernandez, mother of Gabriel Fernandez, sentenced to life in prison, Isauro Aguirre sentenced to death in child's death https://t.co/f4lb3RoM1G pic.twitter.com/L7VpdU8vaN